slaviboy/ColorPickerKotlin/README.md

 ColorConverter class is used for conversion of the current selected color into different color models.
 Those color model values can be used by text views to display the currently selected color.The class has methods that lets you get the current selected color in different color model formats.

 Update class is responsible for updating the content of all attached color pickers and text views responsively, so the change in one view will trigger change in the other color picker components.
 That way you can attach multiple color pickers and separate components without the need of manually changing each one.
+If you want to create custom color picker with your own custom components combined in separate xml file, you can check the tutorial section on the [Wiki](https://github.com/slaviboy/ColorPickerKotlin/wiki#tutorial-creating-custom-color-picker) page.

 ```kotlin